reactjs/react.dev/beta/src/pages/apis/createRoot.md

 Until you do that, nothing is displayed.

-### I'm getting an error: "Target container is not a DOM element." {/*im-getting-an-error-target-container-is-not-a-dom-element*/}
+### I'm getting an error: "Target container is not a DOM element" {/*im-getting-an-error-target-container-is-not-a-dom-element*/}

 This error means that whatever you're passing to `createRoot` is not a DOM node.